 Introduced Vegetation

 Radiata pine and pampas along the estuary edge; and kikuyu and tall fescue grass on the main access tracks and spreading into the dunes; were listed as the main introduced vegetation threats to the site.
+Tree lupin Lupoinus arboreus and purple groundsel Senecio elegans are also present but controlled and no longer present a serious threat but will continue to be controlled by hand-pulling.

 MOWS has poisoned the majority of Radiata Pine and planted native trees amongst them, as the pine will still provide shelter as they decay.
 Pampas has been sprayed successfully with minimal regrowth.
 Tall fescue is the main ecological threat to dunes, as it creates an exclusive holding and impacts on the natural gradation from dunes grasses back to pohuehue.
 Controlling Tall fescue is the major focus of the pest plant programme this coming year.

+Burr medick medicago minima and suckling clover Trifolium dubium have also become established on the distal end and are threatening to change the nature of the vegetation there, control of these species will be a priority over the term of the BMP.

 Indigenous Fauna